-Tips for reducing fuel consumption
+Tips for reducing fuel Engine break-in

-Fuel consumption depends largely on your riding style.
-Consider the following tips to reduce fuel consumption:
+consumptionFuel consumption depends largely on

+your riding style.
+Consider the following

+tips to reduce fuel consumption:

-- Shift up swiftly, and avoid high enaine speeds during acceleration. - Do not rev the engine while shifting down, and avoid high engine speeds with no load on the engine. - Turn the engine off instead of letting it idle for an extended length of time (e.g., in traffic jams, at traffic lights or at railroad crossings).
+- Shift up swiftly, and avoid high engine speeds during acceleration. - Do not rev the engine while shifting down, and avoid high engine speeds with no load on the engine. - Turn the engine off instead of letting it idle for an extended length of time (e.g., in traffic jams, at traffic lights or at railroad crossings).